 MAHARAJAH SHIVAJI II

-Like his father he performed a Kumbabisekam to Brahadeshwara Temple in the year 1842 (vide inscription on the pinnacle of the Temple tower and modi records).
-Rajah Shivaji finding himself without a heir in spite of multiple marriages, decided to adopt one of his nephews (his sister’s son).He choose Rajaram Ingle the son of Serfoji II’s daughter Sakwar baisaheb married to Pratap Rudra Mane Ingle.
+Like his father he performed a Kumbabisekam to Brihadeshwara Temple in the year 1842 (vide inscription on the pinnacle of the Temple tower and modi records).
+Rajah Shivaji finding himself without a heir in spite of multiple marriages, decided to adopt one of his nephews (his sister’s son).He choosed Rajaram Ingle the son of Serfoji II’s daughter Sakwar baisaheb married to Pratap Rudra Mane Ingle.
 Rajaram Ingle was named as Rajah Serfoji III.